What is the installation of Laminate Flooring at Ferma Flooring?

-Underlayment with polyethylene film sheeting generally serves for protecting the laminate flooring from moisture damage, adds acoustical dampening and stability.
+Underlayment with polyethylene film sheeting generally serves for protecting the laminate flooring from moisture damage, adds dampening and stability.
 It is placed on all sub-floors, including concrete sub-floors prior to the installation of the laminate flooring.
-Roll the underlayment out over the concrete subfloor, overlap the edges and use duct tape to keep in place and ensure a waterproof seal.
-Overlapping will help prevent any moisture from seeping through the edges.
+Roll the underlayment over the concrete sub-floor, overlap the edges and use duct tape to keep in place and ensure a waterproof seal.
+Overlapping will help prevent any moisture from trickling through the edges.
 Also be sure to place the underlayment all the way to the wall and slightly up the wall to ensure a good seal.
-Do not use masking tape instead of duct tape as it makes a noise when walked on and is not waterproof.
+Do not use masking tape instead of duct tape because masking tap makes a noise when walked on and is not waterproof.

 FERMA FLOORING recommended following 2 types of polyethylene film sheeting: 12 mil (3mm) EPE with one side 0.04mm polyethylene film for regular uses, and 12mil (3mm) EVA with one side 0.04mm polyethylene film for better moisture protection and sound improvement.

 Can laminate flooring be installed over radiant heat?

 Yes, laminate flooring can be installed over radiant heat.
 The reason for this is because the layers of wood that build up laminate material runs in opposite directions, creating a more stable material than solid hardwood.
 Unlike solid hardwood flooring, the laminate won’t expand and contract.

 What kind of subfloors is approved by Ferma Flooring Laminate Flooring?